truenas/documentation/content/SCALE/SystemSettings/GeneralSettings.md

 The *Reset to Defaults* option resets the system's configuration to factory settings.
 After the configuration resets, the system will restart and users must set a new login password.

 {{< hint danger >}}
-**Save the system's current configuration with the _Download File_ option before resetting the configuration to defualt settings.**
+**Save the system's current configuration with the _Download File_ option before resetting the configuration to default settings.**

-If you do not save the system configuration before resetting it, you may lose data that was not backed up, and you will not be able to revert back the previous configuration.
+If you do not save the system configuration before resetting it, you may lose data that was not backed up, and you will not be able to revert to the previous configuration.
 {{< /hint >}}
 {{< /tab >}}
 {{< /tabs >}}